Steve Horvath: Age related conditions and phenotypes

-Horvath co-authored the first articles demonstrating that DNA methylation age predicts life-expectancy and is positively associated with obesity, HIV infection, Alzheimer's disease, cognitive decline, Parkinson's disease, Huntington's disease, early menopause, and Werner syndrome.
+Horvath co-authored the first articles demonstrating that DNA methylation age predicts life-expectancy and is positively associated with obesity, HIV infection, Alzheimer's disease, cognitive decline, Huntington's disease, early menopause, and Werner syndrome.

+Mammalian Methylation Studies

+In 2017, Horvath started the Mammalian Methylation Consortium using a grant from the Paul G. Allen Foundation.
+In 2023, Steve Horvath and his team at the University of California, Los Angeles published the universal pan-mammalian epigenetic clocks capable of estimating age across all mammalian species.
+They also developed epigenetic predictors of maximum mammalian lifespan, gestation time, and other life-history traits, demonstrating that conserved DNA methylation patterns encode key species specific biological characteristics.
+In 2024, Horvath and colleagues further proposed fundamental equations linking methylation dynamics to maximum lifespan in mammals, providing a theoretical framework for understanding how epigenetic aging rates scale with species lifespan.

-Genetics of aging
+Genetics of epigenetic aging

 Horvath published the first article demonstrating that trisomy 21 (Down syndrome) is associated with strong epigenetic age acceleration effects in both blood and brain tissue.

 Using genome-wide association studies, Horvath's team identified the first genetic markers (SNPs) that exhibit genome-wide significant associations with epigenetic aging rates – in particular, the first genome-wide significant genetic loci associated with epigenetic aging rates in blood notably the telomerase reverse transcriptase gene (TERT) locus.

 As part of this work, his team uncovered a paradoxical relationship: genetic variants associated with longer leukocyte telomere length in the TERT gene paradoxically confer higher epigenetic age acceleration in blood.